 There are many factors that contribute to the amount and severity of heartworm symptoms.
 It largely depends on the number of worms or "worm burden" a dog has, how long the dog has been infected, the overall activity level of the dog, and how your dog's body reacts to the worms in general.
 With that being said, there are four general stages of heartworms that carry their own set of signs and symptoms.

 Although these signs and symptoms are good indicators, it is still important that you get your dog tested for heartworms on a regular basis.
-Yearly testing could be the difference between life or death for your dog.
+Yearly testing could mean the difference between life or death for your dog.
 Since many dogs can be asymptomatic in the beginning, regular tests can catch the disease before serious damage is caused.

 There are a variety of preventative measures for you to consider.
 Monthly chewables, topical treatments, and injections are all options for administering heartworm preventatives.
 Comprehensive heartworm treatments are also available, that will protect your dog from other parasites such as roundworms, hookworms, fleas, ticks, and ear mites.